-The Executive is asked to:

-- Consider and provide guidance to prioritise the initiatives currently underway which are to be delivered, in the light of the estimated available resources over the medium and longer-term period. - (ii) Comment and make recommendations on the draft Capital Strategy for consideration by the Corporate Resources Overview and Scrutiny Committee on the 7 August.
+The Executive is asked to comment and make recommendations on the draft Capital Strategy for consideration by the Resources Overview and Scrutiny Panel on the 25 August.

 4. IMPLICATIONS

 - Staffing/Resources

 - Financial / Legal

 - Corporate

 - Risk Management

 - Equality Issues

 - Environmental

 - Crime and Disorder

 - Impact on Customers